Siakam, Barnes help Raptors upset Suns 112-105; Phoenix's win streak ends at seven

 Nurkic sunk a five-foot hook shot to cut Toronto's lead to two with 2:21 left to play but Anunoby replied with a three-pointer.

-Anunoby grabbed the long rebound on Booker's missed three-pointer, allowing the Raptors to kill more time on the clock and Schroder drove to the lane on the ensuing possession for a layup that gave Toronto a five-point lead with 24.4 left on the clock.
+Anunoby grabbed the long rebound on Booker's missed three-pointer, allowing the Raptors to kill more time and Dennis Schroder drove to the lane on the ensuing possession for a layup that gave Toronto a five-point lead with 24.4 left on the clock.

 Barnes then sank two free throws for the game's final score.